Two women traveling enter hotel room

 • Value: The overall value of a travel rewards credit card may depend largely on the rewards earned for each dollar spent, plus any fees you might have to pay, such as annual fees.
 Discover has no annual fee on any of our cards.

-• Flexibility: When comparing travel credit cards, customers may benefit most from cards that offer flexible opportunities for redemptions and won’t limit you to redeeming rewards with only one travel provider.
+• Flexibility: When comparing travel rewards credit cards, customers may benefit most from cards that offer flexible opportunities for redemptions and won’t limit you to redeeming rewards with only one travel provider.
 Also, some cards have blackout dates for redeeming miles, which means you might not be able to redeem your rewards for the travel times you prefer.

 • Cost and fees: Travel cards may vary in their interest rates and fees.
 If you’re carrying a balance each month, it’s important to check your travel card’s APR (annual percentage rate) and to calculate whether the rewards you might earn would be worth more to you than any fees you might pay.
 For international travel, you may also want to check if the rewards card has a foreign transaction fee, which could cost you extra every time you use it abroad.
+Discover has no foreign transaction fee.

 Did you know?